I. Purpose

 - Absence due to Military Families.
 PGCPS supports the Interstate Compact on Educational Opportunity for Military Children.
 A lawful absence shall be granted to students while visiting with a parent or legal guardian who is an active duty member of the uniformed services and has been called to duty for, is on leave from, or immediately returned from deployment to a combat zone or combat supporting posting.
 Accordingly, students must receive missed homework assigned during the time they were absent.
 Military orders may be requested.

-- Other emergency or set of circumstances which, in the judgment of the CEO/designee, constitutes a good and sufficient cause for absence from school, including but not limited to:
+- Other emergency or set of circumstances which, in the judgment of the Superintendent or designee, constitutes a good and sufficient cause for absence from school, including but not limited to:

 - Civic engagement (limited to three days); and